 - Aid struggling SKUs.
 Low-performing SKUs on Walmart.com can get a much-needed increase in visibility through effective, targeted ads.

 - Take advantage of seasonal spikes.
 Seasonal products will be able to take advantage of seasonality spikes and respond faster to changes.

-If you want to learn more about how you can drive ecommerce growth through Walmart’s expanding advertising platform, check out Stay Ahead in 2020: Advertising on the Growing Walmart Marketplace.
+If you want to learn more about how you can drive ecommerce growth through Walmart’s expanding advertising platform, check out our comprehensive Walmart Advertising Guide.